 "Interface Completion Date” means the date that the parties agree that all of the Interfaces have been completed, tested, and ready for operations to be conducted in accordance with the terms and conditions of this Agreement.

 "Investment Agreements” means [insert description of agreements pursuant to which Enron acquires equity in the Sponsor].
 “Participant” means a customer or user of, participant in, or any other Person that attempts to transact on, the Sponsor Platform.

+"Participant Dispute" means a dispute regarding (i) whether or not a transaction was entered into between Enron and a Participant through the Sponsor Platform, or (ii) the terms upon which a transaction was entered into between Enron and such Participant through the Sponsor Platform.

 "Person" means any individual, corporation, company, voluntary association, partnership, joint venture, limited liability company, trust, estate, unincorporated organization or government or any agency, instrumentality or political subdivision thereof, or any other form of entity.